guialvares/KeY-Workshop/presentation-start.md

 - Study a relationship between asset flow and internal contract data <!-- .element: class="fragment fade-in-then-semi-out" -->
 - The project targets real source code <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Build a calculus that axiomatizes Solidity <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Build a proof system that automates verification, SolidiKeY, which is developed on top of the KeY infrastructure <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Build a proof system that automates verification, SolidiKeY, which is developed on top of the KeY infrastructure <!-- .element: class="fragment fade-in" -->

 ## Memory and storage